2024- 2025 Policies & Procedures

 · Spring Sports due by 3/15

 Reminder: Team Rosters/Eligibility Forms and Birth Certificates for new athletes are also due by above dates.
 Send this information to: KCAA, PO Box 542, Hillview, KY 40129 (or send UPS or FedEx to KCAA, c/o Dan Mangus, 3604 Waterfall Ct., Shepherdsville 40165).
-Do not fax birth certificates.
+Do not fax birth certificates, nor send electronically.
 Rosters and other forms must be mailed.

 *In order to get name recognition on the official KCAA website and a free link to their home address, each team is responsible to pay a $135 web fee per year unless they have paid at least $135 in sports fees for the year.